-- If you are using large tubes, do not use open-top tubes with tape over the top for shipping - the labs can provide caps for the large tubes if requested for shipping. - Place the completed submission form on top of the samples. - Place the box lid on tightly. - Label the box (not the lid) with the owner name, and premise ID or flock address.
+- If you are using large tubes, do not use open-top tubes with tape over the top for shipping the labs can provide caps for the large tubes if requested for shipping. - Place the completed submission form on top of the samples. - Place the box lid on tightly. - Label the box (not the lid) with the owner name, and premise ID or flock address.
 Place the box into a plastic bag.
 Seal the bag. - Disinfect the outside of the plastic bag. - If you are using plastic snap cap tubes, the tubes with samples should be closed tightly and placed into a labeled whirlpak bag for submission to the laboratory.
-Seal the bag. - Label the whirlpak bag with the owner name, and premise ID or flock address, as well as bird type if submitting samples from more than one bird type. - Complete the submission form and place it in the bag pocket. - Disinfect the outside of the whirlpak bag. - Submit samples as soon as possible (preferably within 24- 48 hours). - Keep the samples cool on frozen cold packs in an approved, sealed Styrofoam container (placed inside of a sealed cardboard box) during transport - do not use ice.
+Seal the bag. - Label the whirlpak bag with the owner name, and premise ID or flock address, as well as bird type if submitting samples from more than one bird type. - Complete the submission form and place it in the bag pocket. - Disinfect the outside of the whirlpak bag. - If you are not transporting the samples immediately, hold blood tubes at room temperature until the serum separates if possible, but avoid extreme temperatures.
+If it is not possible, keep the samples cool (see next bulleted item).
+Submit samples as soon as possible (preferably within 24- 48 hours). - Keep the samples cool on frozen ice packs in an approved, sealed Styrofoam container (placed inside of a sealed cardboard box) during transport do not use ice.
 Do not allow the samples to freeze.
 Remember that samples can freeze in cold weather if held too long in a delivery truck. - If shipping samples, send early in the week, preferably before Wednesday morning. - DO NOT use Priority Mail.